 Lan Caihe is portrayed as a woman or a hermaphrodite wearing a blue gown.
 As a mortal she lived as Yang Su of the Tang dynasty.
 She is depicted playing a flute or cymbals.
 She traveled the empire singing with one shoe off and one shoe on.
 Her breath was of shining mist.
 One day she was found drunk in Anhui and disappeared into a cloud leaving her shoe, dress, belt and castanets behind.
 She laments the short and fleeting life.
 Symbol: flower basket.

-Depicted as an Old Man, Zhang Guo Lan lived as a hermit of the Tang dynasty in Shanxi.
+Depicted as an Old Man, Zhang Guolao lived as a hermit of the Tang dynasty in Shanxi.
 He was then invited to attend Emperor Taizong but refused.
 Later on he accepted a further request from Empress Wu Zetian but he died on reaching the capital.
 He was immediately reborn in the Hengzhou mountains.
 He rode a white mule that could cover a thousand li in a day.
 The mule or donkey could be folded up as if it was paper and conveniently stored.
 He performed magical tricks for the Tang Emperor Xuanzong.
 He carries a bamboo tube drum with two rods to beat it; he is often shown seated on a mule with may be peaches or phoenix feathers.
-Symbol: bamboo tube.
+Symbol: bamboo tube drum.

 In 755 Lu Dongbin was born in Shanxi into a family of officials.
 He went off to Lushan mountain, Jiangxi and met a fire dragon who gave him a sword with the power of invisibility.
 At Chang'an he met Han Zhongli who taught him magical powers and immortality.
 He is said to have to prove his skill by performing ten arduous tasks.
 For four hundred years he traveled the country killing dragons and preventing catastrophes.
-A tale relates that when at a wine bar instead of paying he painted two beautiful cranes on the wall, many came to see the realistic painting and the bar prospered, but as soon as Lu's debt was paid by the increased trade the cranes detached themselves from the wall and flew off.
+A tale relates that when visiting a wine bar instead of paying cash he painted two beautiful cranes on the wall, many came to see the realistic painting and the bar prospered, but as soon as Lu's debt was paid by the increased trade the cranes detached themselves from the wall and flew off.
 He was also known for his scholarship.
 He is depicted with a devil-killing sword and a fly-whisk (yun zhou) that enabled him to walk on clouds.
 Symbol: sword.

 He was probably the great nephew of the famous Tang statesman Han Yu (c.
 820CE).
 He soon excelled in horticulture.
 He could grow plants in a small handful of earth and a pupil of Lü Dongbi.
 He became immortal by climbing into the peach trees of Immortality and falling to the ground.
 His melodious playing of the flute attracted the birds and animals and is the patron of musicians.
 He saw no value in money and gave away any he was given.
 Symbol: flute.

-Cao Guojiu (930-999CE) was elected by the immortals to make up the set of eight.
+Cao Guojiu (930-999CE) was elected by the immortals to make up the set of lucky eight.
 He met Han Zhongli and Lu Dongbin who asked him what he was doing, when Cao Guojiu replied he was ‘Looking for the Way’ and then asked ‘Which way and where?’
 Cao Guojiu responded by pointing to his heart.
 The immortals were impressed as ‘The heart is heaven and heaven is the Way’; he was soon given immortality.
 He is usually shown holding a scepter and castanets.
 He is the patron of actors.
 Symbol: castanets or ruyi.

 The remaining deities are listed in alphabetical order.

 The first Princess of the Purple and Blue Clouds is associated with childbirth.
 One deity of this name came from Fuzhou, Fujian and was the daughter of a great magician.
 She moved to a palace on the seas.
 The other deity of this name is the daughter of the God of Taishan mountain.
 The legend talks of Jiang Taigong who ruled so well and so virtuously that no storms came.
 As the Princess needed storms in order to travel through the kingdom he had to move out of his kingdom so that the Princess could pass.
+She can be confused with the Queen Mother of the West but can be distinguished by having three phoenixes in her headdress.

 This deity defends cities and so is master of moats and ramparts.
 He is also regarded as the supreme minister of justice.
 Each town had its own version of Cheng Huang ➚.